 AETIOLOGIES

-The risk of transmission of hepatitis B virus (HBV) increases with age, and the prevalence varies geographically.
-Epidemiological studies in the United States reported a higher prevalence among patients > 50 years of age compared to those 20–49 and 6–19 years of age (1.5–2- and 15–20-fold, respectively), irrespective of ethnicity [40].
-Although vaccination policies have decreased the global prevalence of HBV infection, there is no specific prevention strategy for older patients, in whom vaccination shows reduced efficacy [41].
+The risk of transmission of hepatitis B virus increases with age, and the prevalence varies geographically.
+Epidemiological studies in the United States reported a higher prevalence among patients > 50 years of age compared to those 20–49 and 6–19 years of age (1.5–2-fold and 15–20-fold, respectively), irrespective of ethnicity [40].
+Although vaccination policies have decreased the global prevalence of hepatitis V virus infection, there is no specific prevention strategy for older patients, in whom vaccination shows reduced efficacy [41].

 In Western countries, the so-called baby-boomer generation is aging.
-The prevalence of HCV infection is high in this population: in the United States, > 75% of patients with HCV belong to this generation and specific screening policies have been proposed [42].
+The prevalence of HCV infection is high in this population: in the United States, > 75% of patients with HCV belong to this generation, and specific screening policies have been proposed [42].
 HCV-related cirrhosis develops on average > 20 years after contact, which explains its incidence in this generation [43].
 Nevertheless, the efficacy and tolerability of new direct anti-viral agents (DAA) is likely to decrease the prevalence of HCV infection in these geographical areas.
-However, many viraemic patients are unaware of their status, e.g. > 100,000 patients in France have not been diagnosed or treated [44–47].
-In a large retrospective study conducted in 2006, i.e. prior to the DAA era, Thabut et al. [23] showed that patients > 65 years of age had a high prevalence of chronic hepatitis C and 14% had liver cirrhosis; interestingly, patients > 80 years of age had a lower ALT level than those < 65 years of age.
+However, many viraemic patients are unaware of their status, e.g., > 100,000 patients in France have not been diagnosed or treated [44–47].
+In a large retrospective study conducted in 2006, i.e. prior to the DAA era, Thabut et al[23] showed that patients > 65 years of age had a high prevalence of chronic hepatitis C and 14% had liver cirrhosis; interestingly, patients > 80 years of age had a lower alanine transaminase level than those < 65 years of age.
 Interferon-based treatments are typically not tolerated by older patients, but new treatments are available.
 These have fewer side effects in polymedicated older patients, provided that the necessary precautions are taken, particularly in patients with a cardiac history and renal insufficiency, and that drug interactions are evaluated before starting treatment [48–50].
 Older patients have been included in therapeutic studies [51].
-The available treatments are effective in older patients and no specific recommendations concern this population, including those with cirrhosis [50].
-Decisions regarding the treatment of extremely old patients must take into account the benefit: risk ratio and the public-health perspective.
+The available treatments are effective in older patients, and no specific recommendations concern this population, including those with cirrhosis [50].
+Decisions regarding the treatment of extremely old patients must take into account the benefit-risk ratio and the public-health perspective.

 Metabolic syndrome is emerging globally, especially in Western countries, which have a higher prevalence of metabolic risk factors [52].
 However, developing countries, including those in Asia and the Middle East, are also affected [53].
 Metabolic syndrome is common in older people [54], who are at risk of evolution towards cirrhosis [55] and have an increasing prevalence of cirrhosis [56].
 Furthermore, > 60-year-old patients with non-alcoholic fatty liver disease are more susceptible to HCC [52].
 Treatment is non-specific and based on weight loss [57,58], although vitamin E reportedly impacts life expectancy [59].
 However, use of vitamin E in older males is associated with an increased risk of prostate cancer [60].

 The prevalence of cryptogenic cirrhosis is high in some countries.
-For instance, in India [61] patients tend to have or have had metabolic risk factors for cirrhosis, in agreement with Japanese data [62].
+For instance, in India [61], patients tend to have or have had metabolic risk factors for cirrhosis, in agreement with Japanese data [62].
 Also, older studies indicated an important role for hepatitis C [63].